blackoutroulette/archipelagopy/README.md

 # Further Documentation
 For further documentation please refer to the [Archipelago Network Protocol](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md)

-# License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Contributing
 Contributions are welcome!
 Please open an issue about your changes prior to writing a pull request.
 In the issue please mention if it is a bug fix or feature request.

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+# Credits
+Documentation is partly or fully taken from the [Archipelago Network Protocol](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md)